jt-github/BIO-410-Final-Project/README.md

 The purpose of this project is to create a phylogenetic tree from six samples of Zaire ebolavirus in order to determine the evolutionary relationship between the samples.

 ## Methods
 Reads were sequenced using next-generation sequencing (NGS).
 Assembly was completed using [MEGAHIT](https://github.com/voutcn/megahit).
 Then, [BLAST](https://blast.ncbi.nlm.nih.gov/) was used to identify the organism with data taken from `final.contigs.fa` in the `t#_out` directories.
-Alignment and Tree generation was completed using the ML method, both with R package DECIPHER.
+Alignment was done using R package DECIPHER.
+Finally, tree generation (using the ML method) was completed using the same package.

 Raw sequencing reads (source samples) can be found in the `source` directory.
 The MEGAHIT generated files are in the various `t#_out` directories.
 The output files (browseable HTML file and PNG image) are in the `output` directory.